-Shrove Tuesday, also known as “Fat Tuesday,” on February 12th is the official National Pancake Day, and IHOP (International House of Pancakes) and other chains are offering many specials to mark the occasion.
+Happy National Pancake Day!
+IHOP (International House of Pancakes) and other chains are offering many specials to mark the occasion.
 As delightful as the chain restaurants can be, however, nothing beats a pancake made the old-fashioned way, either at home or at the next best place – a local diner or family-run luncheonette.
-Here are five of the best of those places in Connecticut to honor and taste the griddle greats of 2013.
+Here are five of the best of those places in Connecticut to honor and taste the local griddle greats.

 321 Boston Post Road